 Length-based integrated mixed effects (LIME).
-This model uses length data and biological information to estimate F and SPR.
-LIME has the same data-requirements as LBSPR, but LIME does not assume equilibrium conditions; the mixed effects aspect of LIME extends length-based methods by estimating changes in recruitment and fishing mortality over time (Rudd and Thorson, 2018).
+The model uses length data and biological information to estimate F and SPR.
+LIME has the same data-requirements as LBSPR, but does not assume equilibrium conditions; the mixed effects aspect of LIME extends length-based methods by estimating changes in recruitment and fishing mortality over time (Rudd and Thorson, 2018).
 LIME uses automatic differentiation and Laplace approximations as implemented in Template Model Builder (TMB; Kristensen et al. 2016) to calculate the marginal likelihood for the mixed-effects.
 All other assumptions are the same as LBSPR but LIME estimates one selectivity curve for the entire time series of length data while LBSPR estimates one selectivity curve for each year since each time step estimation in LBSPR is independent (Hordyk et al., 2015a).

 Comparing methods outputs

-One of the challenges of comparing catch-based and length-based methods is they produce different model outputs.
+One of the challenges when comparing catch and length-based methods is they produce different model outputs.
 Catch-only models estimate total and/or spawning stock biomass and sustainable catches, whereas length-based models estimate exploitation and transient SPR, which is similar to relative stock status.
 These are fundamentally different measures of the population.
 Given the challenge of having different metrics, the performance of a method can be compared to the OM and described as the Relative Error (RE), where RE = (estimated-true)/true.
 This allows the measure of uncertainty, in both bias and precision, in the methods under each scenario, and is used as a standardized metric of model performance.
 Bias in this study is how far, on average, the performance measure from each estimation model is from the true value.
 Imprecision is related to the variability around that estimated average value.
 We used as a performance the exploitation rate (U) catch/biomass for the catch-based models and, for the length-based models, to scale the estimated fishing mortality (F) between 0 and 1 we used this transformation: U = 1 - e (- F).
 In addition, we presented the average RE across a period of time equal to the generation length of each species (see Table 1).

 Results